Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Introduction

 In summary, although travel demand obviously changes within a day and may have a significant impact on network vulnerability during different time periods (e.g., morning and noon), the existing literature pays less attention to it.
 Moreover, the impact of the more realistic multiple consecutive station failures in a URT system is still unclear.
-To fill these gaps, this paper proposes a vulnerability assessment method to consider the impact of short-delay and long-delay disruptions on system performance under time-varying travel demand.
-The station and interval failures are explicitly tested by taking the URT system in Beijing, China, as a case study.
+To fill these gaps, this paper proposes a dynamic vulnerability assessment method to consider the impact of short-delay and long-delay disruptions on system performance under time-varying travel demand.
+The station and interval failures are explicitly tested by taking the URT system in Beijing, China as a case study.
 The main contributions of this paper are as follows. \begin{itemize} \item An accessibility-based identification method for station importance is proposed by jointly considering static network topology and dynamic travel demand.
 Instead of dynamic passenger flow assignment, it is calculated based on merely passenger demand that has direct connections with the disrupted stations, making it possible to assess network vulnerability in a real-time manner. \item A new dynamic vulnerability evaluation index is proposed to assess network vulnerability changes under short-delay disruptions that result from small disturbances such as train delay and signal failure. \item The variation in network vulnerability under the scenarios of station and interval failures is explicitly studied by taking the impact of operation delay into account.
-To the best of our knowledge, this is the first work that evaluates a URT network under the impact of interval failure. \end{itemize}
+To the best of our knowledge, this is the first work that evaluates a URT system under the impact of interval failure. \end{itemize}

 The reminder of the paper is organized as follows.
-Section \ref{sec:Methodology} introduces some basic definitions and indices that will be used to describe URT network characteristics.
+Section \ref{sec:Methodology} introduces basic definitions and indices that will be used to describe the characteristics of a URT network.
 Section \ref{section3} proposes the accessibility-based identification method for station importance and the new dynamic vulnerability evaluation index under disruptions.
-By taking the URT system in Beijing, China as a case, Section \ref{casestudy} demonstrates the results of the dynamic vulnerability analysis under the scenarios of station, interval and line failures.
-Finally, a comprehensive summary and discussion of future research are presented in section \ref{section5}.
+By taking the Beijing URT system in China as an example, Section \ref{casestudy} conducts a dynamic vulnerability analysis under the scenarios of station, interval and line failures.
+Finally, summary and discussion of future research are presented in Section \ref{section5}.